saamrajepatil/Devops/Ansible/new-readme.md

 vi /etc/ansible/hosts
 paste private ip of worker node

-ansible all -m ping
+1)ansible all -m ping

-ansible all -a "df -h"
+2) ansible all -a "df -h"

-ansible all -a "uptime"
+3) ansible all -a "uptime"